ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Still has 2019 age groups and values (from IV iron) in model 2.0 artifact
     - Engineers to update to 2021
     - High priority, for model 2.0.1
-  * - Measles prevalence and CSMR really low
+  * - Malaria prevalence and CSMR really low
-    - Unknown
+    - Suspected incompatibility between GBD prevalence/incidence/remission
-    - Engineers/researchers to review
+    - RT to update malaria cause model doc so that prevalence = incidence * duration rather than GBD prevalence (like we've done for LRI and diarrheal diseases cause models), engineers to implement
     - High priority, for model 3.0.1